centroxy/suitecrm-oxd-module/README.md

 1. New User Default Role: specify which role to give to new users upon registration.
 2. URI of the OpenID Connect Provider: insert the URI of the OpenID Connect Provider.
+3. Custom URI after logout: custom URI after logout (for example "Thank you" page).
-3. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+4. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
-4. Click `Register` to continue.
+5. Click `Register` to continue.

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.